Wake Them Up! Engaging Students in the 21st Century Classroom

 Students in higher education are suffering from “death by PowerPoint” and are losing their desire to learn.

 That students must be engaged to understand their course material fully is widely recognized.
-And yet—despite the evidence showing that twenty-first-century learners not only prefer active, student-centered learning but are also more successful at comprehending complex ideas or mastering difficult skills through this approach—the lecture with slides is still the norm.
+And yet—despite the evidence showing that 21st-century learners not only prefer active, student-centered learning but are also more successful at comprehending complex ideas or mastering difficult skills through this approach—the lecture with slides is still the norm.

 Many instructors feel they must choose between driving academic performance and nurturing student engagement.
 But the truth is that you can do both.